CounterpartyXCP/Documentation/Introduction/about_counterparty.md

 * [Counterwallet][] is a secure web wallet with client-side logins and transaction signing.
 A hosted version is available [here](http://counterwallet.io).

 * **XCP** is the native, deflationary token of the platform.
 XCP exists as a technical necessity for advanced Counterparty features, is **not** a competitor of Bitcoin, and in fact cannot exist without it.
 It is not designed to be a traditional currency (for purchasing products or services), although it can easily be used as such.

-XCP is the fuel of smart contracts, as each execution step in a contract requires a fee.
-Spam fees for distribution payments and registering token names, are also paid in XCP.
-However, all XCP fees are _burned_, which means they are taken out of circulation permanently.
-The increasing rarity of XCP thereby provides a benefit to all holders thereof, instead of any specific group or individual.

-XCP cannot be mined, staked or otherwise created.
-The initial supply of XCP was established in a process called proof-of-burn.
-From Jan 2nd to Feb 3rd 2014, users were able to send Bitcoins to a verifiably unspendable Bitcoin address and automatically receive XCP in return from the protocol.

-A total of ~2125 BTC was destroyed, and a total of ~2,649,791 XCP was created.
-This can be verified using a block explorer, for example on [Blockscan](http://blockscan.com/burn).
-No new XCP can _ever_ be created, and the supply is decreasing with each paid fee.
-To prevent a complete depletion of the supply, the fees for smart contracts are a fraction of the total supply.
-This means the supply will continue to reduce, but cannot ever reach zero.
+To learn more, see the article on [XCP](about_xcp.md).

 **With Counterparty, users can:**